 Alpha Orionis has perhaps the most famous star name in the heavens, Betelgeuse, which is a distortion of the Arabic ‘Jad al-Jauza’, the hand of the Central One.

 There is some confusion about just how ‘Betelgeuse’ is pronounced.
 Some declare that the first syllable must rhyme with 'metal'.
 Others adamantly proclaim that it should sound like 'beetle'.

-In binoculars, if you place Betelgeuse at the centre of your field of vision then you will see two fairly bright stars in the same area, one to the northeast and one to the southwest: binoculars.
+In binoculars, if you place Betelgeuse just below the centre of your field of vision then you will see two fairly bright stars in the same area, one to the northeast and one to the southwest: binoculars.
 They are both close binaries:

 Continue with your discovery of Orion by clicking on any of the other orange-coloured stars or deep sky objects.